Tuesday, August 19, 2025

 Coat the fish filets with this paste.

-Wrap the filets individually with a baking paper, aluminium foil or banana leaf.
+Wrap the filets individually with a baking paper, aluminum foil or banana leaf.
 Make sure it is sealed really well.

 Steam the fish for 10 minutes or until cooked through.